-We are a Maryland corporation that has elected to be regulated as a BDC under the 1940 Act.
-We are an "emerging growth company" within the meaning of the JOBS Act, and as such, are subject to reduced public company reporting requirements.
+We are a Maryland corporation that has elected to be regulated as a BDC under the Investment 1940 Act.
+We are an emerging growth company within the meaning of the JOBS Act, and as such, are subject to reduced public company reporting requirements.
 Our investment objective is to generate both current income and capital appreciation through debt and equity investments.
-We are managed by our Investment Advisor, and our Administrator provides the administrative services necessary for us to operate.
+We are managed by Capitala Investment Advisors, and Capitala Advisors Corp. provides the administrative services necessary for us to operate.

-We provide capital to lower and traditional middle-market companies in the United States, with a non-exclusive emphasis on the Southeast, Southwest and Mid-Atlantic regions.
+We provide capital to lower and traditional middle-market companies primarily in the United States, with a non-exclusive emphasis on the Southeast, Southwest and Mid-Atlantic regions.
 We invest primarily in companies with a history of earnings growth and positive cash flow, proven management teams, product or service with competitive advantages and industry-appropriate margins.
 We primarily invest in companies with between \$5 million and \$30 million in trailing twelve month EBITDA.

-We invest in mezzanine and senior debt investments that are secured by subordinated liens on all of our borrowers' assets and, to a lesser extent, in senior, cash flow-based "unitranche" securities.
-Most of our debt investments are coupled with equity interests, whether in the form of detachable "penny" warrants or equity co-investments made pari-passu with our borrowers' financial sponsors.
+We invest in mezzanine and senior debt investments that are secured by subordinated liens on all or a portion of our borrowers' assets and, to a lesser extent, in senior, cash flow-based "unitranche" securities.
+Many of our debt investments are coupled with equity interests, whether in the form of detachable "penny" warrants or equity co-investments made pari passu with our borrowers' financial sponsors.